quale-quest/sql-mvc/doc/Theory/To_be_different_you_have _to_start_different.md

 Without the need for external mass storage, the Von Neumann model would not exist.
 This is a artefact of our technical limits and not of our purpose.
 We program computers today using better "machine code assemblers" , our thinking is still locked in to the "machine" and how it works.

-To quote John Backus "Not only is this (Von Neumann) tube a literal bottleneck for the data traffic of a problem, but, more importantly, it is an intellectual bottleneck that has kept us tied to word-at-a-time thinking instead of encouraging us to think in terms of the larger conceptual units of the task at hand."
+To quote John Backus "Not only is this (Von Neumann) tube a literal bottleneck for the data traffic of a problem, but, more importantly, it is an intellectual bottleneck."

 Abolishing the Von Neumann model is the foundation of our re-think of the programming paradigm.

 ##Application Architecture Abstraction Paradigm (AAAP)
-AAAP is a extension of a very old paradigm (Domain Specific Abstraction DSA).
+AAAP is a new way of implementing of a very old paradigm (Domain Specific Abstraction DSA).

 Many rapid application development tools and libraries exist to help abstract away some or all of the hardware architecture such as ROR, Django, Web forms, Oracle APEX, Iron speed, CodeOnTime, and others, RAD tools go back as far as the 1980's .
-These platforms can be described as technology specific abstractions (TSA).
+These platforms can be described as technology specific / Domain Specific abstractions (TSDSA).
 Some have very nice GUI's to assist and make the abstractions as user friendly as possible.
-But technology specific abstractions can be easily identified by the some aspect of their technology stack such as the look and feel, networking model or database systems, and the application is locked into that specific technology and moving the application to new platforms or technologies, and modernising them is a hard rewrite.
+But TSDA abstractions can be easily identified by the some aspect of their technology stack such as the look and feel, networking model or database systems, the application is locked into that specific technology and moving the application to new platforms or technologies, and modernising them is a hard rewrite.

-The key difference between TSA and AAAP is in the technology agnostic compiler, AAAP applications are agnostic to the underlying technologies, so can easily be updated to new technologies or moved to alternative technologies for example from web to native.
+The key difference between TSDSA and AAAP is in the technology agnostic compiler, AAAP applications are agnostic to the underlying technologies, so can easily be updated to new technologies or moved to alternative technologies for example from web to native.
 Your application will not be locked into a underlying technology.

 Think of AAAP more as a linker that links your application with the appropriate technology, rather than a platform and libraries such as traditional application development acceleration platforms.